 This course might be considered a philosophy of economics course more than a typical high school economics course.
-It doesn’t deal with budgeting and banking other than as they play a role in economics systems.
-Instead it deals with topics such as those mentioned above plus the biblical origins of economics, sin’s effect upon economics, scarcity, private ownership of property, tools, markets and trade, capital, profit, inflation, depression, redistribution of wealth, and the biblical concept of dominion.
+It doesn’t deal with budgeting and banking other than as they play a role in economic systems.
+Instead, it deals with topics such as those mentioned above plus the biblical origins of economics, sin’s effect upon economics, scarcity, private ownership of property, tools, markets and trade, capital, profit, inflation, depression, redistribution of wealth, and the biblical concept of dominion.

-For each chapter, the study guide provides an introduction, Scripture readings (generally one or more complete chapters rather than isolated verses), a list of objectives, a very detailed lecture outline that is sometimes expanded with extra information not presented in the DVDs, and questions.
-Students should first watch the DVD then read through the study guide and respond to the questions.
-Questions for each chapter generally include five multiple choice questions, three or four “short answer” questions that might require a paragraph-length response, and three or four discussion questions that could also occasionally be used for essay assignments.
-There is a downloadable answer key for the study guide available on the product page at the publisher's website.
+For each chapter, the study guide provides an introduction, Scripture readings (generally one or more complete chapters rather than isolated verses), a list of objectives, a review of the main ideas from the lecture that is sometimes expanded with extra information not presented in the videos, and questions.
+Students should first watch the video, then read through the study guide and respond to the questions.
+Questions for each chapter generally include five multiple-choice questions, three or four short-answer questions that might require a paragraph-length response, and three or four discussion questions that could also occasionally be used for essay assignments.
+The answer key is included in the study guide.

 I like the content and presentation of the course, and I think it works particularly well for worldview education since it covers some key worldview concepts.
 Unlike other economics courses, Sproul concludes with a call to action for Christians to understand and resist the temptation to urge government intervention that leads toward socialism because we like a particular goal or program.
 He encourages political action, especially at the local level so that Christians can influence government from scriptural principles based on both a limited-government view and care and concern for the needy.

 You can view a free sample of both the video and the study guide as well as two free lessons on the publisher's website.